 Then along came In re Marriage of Davis.
 In the 2015 court case of In re Marriage of Davis, the California Supreme Court ruled that for the parties to be "living separate and apart" they must in fact be living is separate residences!
 Now, this can have severe consequences or no consequences for your case depending on the circumstances.
 If you and your spouse broke up and one of you moved out of the family home, then Davis will have little to no implication on your case.
 However, if you are still living with your spouse and even though you may consider yourself "separated," the Court will not, for purposes of dividing up your community assets, including your income.

 This means that the income you have earned while living together is still deemed community property.
 This can be detrimental to your case if you believed you were separated and since that time you received a significant increase income due to a promotion or even started a new business.
 Pursuant to Davis, your spouse would have a community property interest in that business and income!
 This can be particularly damaging for clients who have continued living together but have considered themselves "separated" for a number of years.

 The Davis ruling has indeed stirred the pot on the issue of living separate and apart.
 Due to how recent this decision is, it is still unclear how the Courts will take to its application.
 However, it cannot be disputed as current law.

-The Law Offices of Shauna M. Albright ensures its attorneys are versed in the most current law to ensure you receive the most accurate legal advice and representation.
+Albright Family Law Group ensures its attorneys are versed in the most current law to ensure you receive the most accurate legal advice and representation.
 If you are still residing with your spouse but know divorce is in your foreseeable future, call our office for more information on how the Davis ruling may impact your case.